Ruggero1912/ruggero1912.github.io/index.md

 #### What I'm doing

+I am an associate researcher in multimodal Artificial Intelligence at CNR - ISTI, part of the Italian National Research Council.
+I am doing research in the field of image captioning, multi-modal information retrieval and multimodal AI in general.
-I recently graduated in Artificial Intelligence and Data Engineering with a master's thesis titled *Advanced Query Suggestion for Interactive Text-to-Image Retrieval: A Novel Task and Benchmark*, focusing on computer vision and multimodal AI.
-This November, I will begin my PhD in Multimodal Artificial Intelligence at the University of Pisa.
+This November I started my PhD at the University of Pisa.

 ## Projects 💻